knative/eventing/docs/registry/README.md

     autoAdd: true
 ```

+By not specifying an ingress policy, we thought that the default behavior would be to accept any event, which is similar to `Auto Add`
+but without registration of events.
+This needs further discussion.

-Note that more policies should probably need to be configured, e.g., allow auto-registration of EventTypes received
+Note that more policies should probably need to be configured in the future, e.g., allow auto-registration of EventTypes received
 from within the cluster (e.g., from a response of a Service running in the cluster) as opposed to external services, and so on.
-We just enumerate three simple cases here.
+We just enumerate two simple cases here.

 ## FAQ